 Service Hours Policy

 In order for the SSRT and BBSEF to host top level races for the racers, we need all families to learn proper race administration with well-run professional race workers.
 To master that goal, we need everyone interested in earning credit for working races to take the entry level Competition Official class, purchase their Official’s License from US Ski and Snowboard Association, and to work at least one race.

 Each family may work additional hours, which will earn credit toward membership or travel costs for away races.
-Most race jobs are 8-hour jobs.
-If a parent were going to work full days on every race date, the total number of hours available would be 80 hours.
 For the purpose of figuring out the race credit, we are going to value the hourly effort at $12.50.
-Thus, an 8-hour work effort will earn a $100 credit, and all 80 hours would give a credit of $800.
+Thus, a 4-hour work effort will earn a $50 credit.
 The family credit may be earned per racer, with a maximum of two racers.